 The back nine will have different rules.
 For each hole, all four golfers will tee off.
 Then each team will pick which ball it wants to use and alternate shots from there.
 The strategy will be fascinating.
 For example, if Woods hits a slightly better drive than Manning, the team might still choose to use Manning’s ball because that allows Tiger to hit the second and fourth shots on the hole.

-There will be plenty of promos and prop betting opportunities to come in PA, although as of Friday morning, the only one available in the state was a FanDuel prop on the first hole:
+There will be plenty of prop betting opportunities and sportsbook bonuses to come in PA, although as of Friday morning, the only one available in the state was a FanDuel prop on the first hole:

 - Woods/Manning +260

 In New Jersey, PlaySugarHouse is already offering such props as player closest to the hole on specific shots, pairing to be leading after a certain number of holes, and pairing to win specific holes.